aleciavogel/alecia.ca/plugins/gatsby-plugin-social-banners/README.md

 I use the [tailwindcss color palette](https://tailwindcss.com/docs/customizing-colors).

+I'll write a blog article about how I made this plugin (once I've finished my blog, that is!).
+For now, feel free to check out [this article](https://antran.app/2022/gatsby_seo_banner/) as well as [this one](https://tkplaceholder.io/how-to-automate-social-cards-for-your-gatsby-blog/), which I used as a starting point for this plugin.

+My plugin includes three things that the two articles above do not cover:

+1. Generating the *entire banner* from scratch, rather than simply adding text to a base image
+2. The use of `pluginOptions` to allow customizations on the fly and enable external assets to be included in the banner
+3. Programmatically updating the colors of an `SVG` image and then compositing the image over top of the banner

+And, as a bonus, I've added some configuration to automatically create a new `banner` field for your blog posts so that you can easily grab the file path of the banner image whenever you want.

 ## Initial configuration

 Since this package is currently unpublished, you will need to copy this directory's files into